 Handix Scientific is a research and development company focusing on atmospheric aerosol measurements.

-7/13/18 We've been working with Shantanu Jathar's group at Colorado State University on a portable sampling system focused on the POPS.
-It's currently deployed in Fort Collins, Colorado, and is being powered by solar panels that also charge a set of batteries that provide power to the system overnight.
-Data from the POPS are also pushing to a cloud-based data repository for easy user access.
-We hope to deploy a small network of these sampling stations later this summer.
+10/9/18 Handix Scientific’s Tim Gordon and Shantanu Jathar's group at Colorado State University were highlighted in a story published by CSU’s Energy Institute on the recently developed solar-powered POPS.
+Data from the POPS are also pushed to a cloud-based data repository for remote user access.
+A small network of these sampling stations will be deployed later this year.
 Thanks to summer students Shiva Tarun and Liam Lewane for driving this effort!

 5/14/18 Dr. Tim Gordon has delivered four POPS systems to Colorado State University, where they will be used in the "Home Observations of Microbial and Environmental Chemistry (HOMEChem)" project next month.